-The general fund original adopted budget reflected revenues in excess of expenditures and an addition to fund balance of \$121,668.
-Mid-year budget adjustments were made to reflect a decrease in the projected community development expenditures for the Shouldice Mound project (delayed until next fiscal year) resulting in a budgeted increase in fund balance of \$389,878.
-Ultimately, fund balance increased for the fiscal year by \$513,447.
+The general fund original adopted budget reflected expenditures in excess of revenues and a decrease in fund balance of \$118,740.
+Mid-year budget adjustments were made to reflect a decrease in the projected community development expenditures as redevelopment project expenditures came in significantly under budget resulting in a budgeted increase in fund balance of \$97,436.
+Ultimately, fund balance increased for the fiscal year by \$180,126.